elegantchaos/JSONSession/README.md

 This mechanism allows efficient polling of the server for changes, and can be a workaround for rate-limiting (where requests that didn't pick up any change in state don't count towards the rate limit).

+## Parsing Responses

+When a request is sent, it is passed a `ProcessorGroup` which contains a list of `Processor` objects.

+When a response comes back, it is matched against each `Processor` in turn, matching against the HTTP status code.
+If a processor supports the code, it is given a chance to decode the response.

+If a processor fails to decode the response (throws an error), matching is continued unless the list of processors is exhausted.
+The first successful match ends this process.
+If all processors are exhausted without success, then the `unprocessed` method of the `ProcessorGroup` is called; this can be used for catch-all error handling.

 ## Made For Github

 This is a generalisation of some code I built to access the Github API, and is used by [Octoid](https://github.com/elegantchaos/Octoid) which is a more general Github library.